RachelMuston/sustainable-digital-policy/EN/cloud-services.md

 - However, it is important to consider the energy mix for the grid in your area when estimating the emissions savings from these efficiencies.
 Large savings can be generated here if the energy mix in your area is high carbon.
 But, if the energy mix in your area is already all or mostly renewable, the emissions savings from Cloud efficiencies will be negligible.
-- in order to know if moving to Cloud services will generate sustainability savings, you need to know the current energy use, waste and emissions for that workload.
+- in order to know if moving to Cloud services will generate sustainability savings, you need to measure or estimate the current energy use, waste and emissions for that workload.
 - emissions from purchased cloud services are indirect and are reported under scope 3.
 If you are not reporting scope 3 emissions, moving
 - Cloud companies using renewable energy they are generating themselves
 - waste heat reuse